Create and manage post templates

 Your template list can grow quickly, so we’ve made it easy to rename or delete them as needed.

-- 📝 Edit: Edit the title and visibility.
+- 📝 Edit: Change title & visibility

-- 🗑️ Delete: Delete the template.
+- 🗑️ Delete: Remove template

 💡 Use Cases: Smart ways to use post templates